decentralized-identity/bbs-signature/spec.md

 ## BlindMessagesProofGen

 BlindMessagesProofGen creates a proof of committed messages zero-knowledge proof.
 The proof should be verified before a signer computes a blind signature.
-The proof is created from a nonce given to the holder from the signer, a vector of messages, a blinding factor output from PreBlindSign, and generators from the signers public key.
+The proof is created from a nonce, a vector of messages, a blinding factor output from PreBlindSign, and generators from the signers public key.

 ```
 nizk = BlindMessagesProofGen(commitment, s', (msg[i],...,msg[U]), h0, (h[i],...,h[U]), nonce)